Sweet Home Sextuplets

 Sweet Home Sextuplets is an American reality series on TLC starring Eric and Courtney Waldrop, parents of a 3-3 set of sextuplets in Alabama.
 The series debuted on September 18, 2018.

 Synopsis

 The Waldrop family consists of Eric and Courtney Waldrop; eldest son Saylor; twin boys Bridge and Wales; and sextuplets Blu, Layke, Rawlings, Rayne, Tag, and Rivers.
 The family announced on YouTube that they will not continue filming the show.

-Eric and Courtney had struggled with infertility, ultimately becoming pregnant with the twins and the sextuplets by using fertility medication.
+Eric and Courtney becoming pregnant with the twins (second pregnancy) and the sextuplets (third pregnancy).

 Courtney delivered the sextuplets via Caesarean section 30 weeks into the pregnancy.